ConsultantJoe/Airline-POC/README.md

 - SEA to MIA

 ### Testing
 A quick note on testing.
-I used NSubstitute over Moq for unit testing because of Moq harvesting emails a while back using SponsorLink.
+I used NSubstitute over Moq for unit testing because of Moq was harvesting emails a while back using SponsorLink.
 You can read more about that fiasco [here](https://www.techradar.com/pro/top-open-source-project-moq-slammed-for-secretly-collecting-user-data).